weng271190436/kubefleet-website/content/en/docs/troubleshooting/PlacementRolloutStarted.md

 Upon inspecting `ClusterResourceSnapshot` spec, the `selectedResources` section now shows the namespace `test-ns`.

-Let's check the `ClusterResourceBinding` for `kind-cluster-1` to see if it was updated after the namespace `test-ns` was created.
-Check the `ClusterResourceBinding` for `kind-cluster-1` by running the command in [How can I find the latest ClusterResourceBinding resource?](README.md#how-can-i-find-the-latest-clusterresourcebinding-resource).
+Check the binding for `kind-cluster-1` to verify whether its snapshot reference updated.

-### ClusterResourceBinding for kind-cluster-1
+### Binding for kind-cluster-1
 ```
 apiVersion: placement.kubernetes-fleet.io/v1
 kind: ClusterResourceBinding